DiaperHugger/BedWetter/MENU DESCRIPTION.md

 HEAT: RLYPIN:

 This selects the secondary relay pin.
+The secondary relay pin can be activated by pressing LEFT while on the home screen.
+If IDLETEMP is 0 the relay should activate immediately showing "H".
+If IDLETEMP is entered then "h" will be displayed indicating that the program is waiting for the temperature to fall below the IDLETEMP in order to activate the secondary relay pin.

 ![heat idletemp](https://user-images.githubusercontent.com/83486730/119260619-794d7d80-bb88-11eb-960b-7a593d026c60.jpg)